 With the declaration for the northern hemisphere vaccine components only coming in February (and for the southern hemisphere in September) it’s a race from that point on to develop, manufacture and deliver the required vaccine, in sufficient quantities and in time to prevent people getting sick.

 With so many component parts involved, and so much pressure to deliver on time, the manufacturing process has to be incredibly flexible and adaptable.
-It requires a highly complex organism capable of adapting to the demands of the ever-changing virus strains.
+It requires a stable, reliable source capable of adapting to the demands of the ever-changing virus strains.
 And, although you might not think so from that crusty exterior, these are some of the egg’s strongest attributes.

-At the peak of the vaccine production season, our manufacturing facility in Dresden, Germany, receives nearly 400,000 eggs per day.
-And these are no ordinary eggs.
-They are produced to the highest standards of quality by 14 ‘dedicated’ flocks located all over the country.
-Such high quality eggs require the highest quality standards at the farm as well, something which is tightly regulated by German law and by the contractual arrangements we have with our farmers.
+They are produced to the highest standards of quality by 14 ‘dedicated’ flocks located all over Germany and the Netherlands.
+Such high quality eggs require the highest quality standards at the farm as well, something which is tightly regulated by law and by the contractual arrangements we have with our farmers.

 This geographic distribution is important as well because it means we can get the quantities we need throughout the season, even if a problem strikes one of the farms or regional areas.

-The highly complex production cycle begins with ‘inoculation’ which is when the infective agent, or specific strain of flu virus, is introduced into the egg.
+The highly complex production cycle begins with ‘inoculation’ which is when the specific strain of flu virus is introduced into the egg.
 Next, the eggs are ‘incubated’ which means they are kept at a suitable temperature in order to allow the virus to multiply (this is essential to producing sufficient quantities of vaccine).
 Once the virus has multiplied, it is then ‘harvested’ or removed from the egg.

 Nothing has yet surpassed the egg in its ability to deliver a high quality result, in large quantities, in record time and all at an affordable price.